clandrew/calendar/README.md

 ## Interface

+On the calendar, today is highlighted in blue.
+The current day is queried from the system time.

 **Previous Month:** Click this button to navigate to the previous month.

 **Next Month:** Click this button to navigate to the next month.